 My research focuses on the use of Semantic Web technologies and Text Mining techniques for knowledge representation, information extraction and knowledge discovery from both structured and unstructured text.

 Our work on Context-Driven Automatic Subgraph Creation for Literature-Based Discovery has been submitted to the Journal of Biomedical Informatics Sept 1, 2014 NEW!!

 Our work on A Hybrid Approach to Finding Relevant Social Media Content for Complex Domain Specific Information Needs has been resubmitted to the Journal of Web Semantics, with minor revisions August 18, 2014

 I defended my Ph.D.
-Dissertation (video on YouTube) on ''A Context-Driven Subgraph Model for Literature-Based Discovery'' May 28, 2014
+Dissertation on ''A Context-Driven Subgraph Model for Literature-Based Discovery'' (video on YouTube, presentation on SlideShare) May 28, 2014

 Our work on A Web-based study of lay attitudes about use of buprenorphine to self-treat opioid withdrawal symptoms has been submitted to the American Journal on Addictions May 13, 2014

-A short video demo of Obvio (beta version) is now available online.
-Obvio is the core of my PhD dissertation research.
-Feb 28, 2014
+A short video demo of a beta version of the Obvio web application is now available.
+Obvio is the core of my Ph.D. dissertation research